Bandar Tasik Selatan station

-Facilities for the reloading of Touch 'n Go cards are also provided in the interchange, at the Sri Petaling Line concourse.
+Facilities for the reloading of Touch 'n Go cards are also provided in the interchange, at the LRT Sri Petaling Line's concourse.

 Location

-BTS is located approximately 10 km south of the Kuala Lumpur city centre, towards the Kuala Lumpur International Airport.
+BTS station is located approximately 10 km south of the Kuala Lumpur city centre, towards the Kuala Lumpur International Airport (KLIA).
 The location of BTS and TBS provides easy access to Malaysia's motorway network, avoiding city centre road congestion.

 Lines

-The interchange is made out of three different lines.
-They were laid side by side and added over the course of seven years.
-Overhead bridges connect all three lines.
-Each line has separate, independent service features and ticketing areas.
-The paid areas of each line are distinct from each other, therefore there is no paid-area integration between the three lines, and passengers have to purchase new tickets (or tokens in the case of the LRT and KTM stations) when exiting one line to change to the other.

 All three lines in the interchange accommodate for disabled passengers.

-Seremban Line (KTM Komuter) and KTM ETS
+KTM Komuter and KTM ETS

-The Bandar Tasik Selatan station was formed with the completion of a KTM Komuter regional rail halt, as part of the second phase of the electrified Rawang-Seremban Line (between Kuala Lumpur and Kajang) opening on 10 November 1995.
-The station was the first in the stop to be accessible from Kuala Lumpur Middle Ring Road 2 (MRR2), but its facilities were rudimentary, consisting of only two raised side platforms lined along a curved double track, a footbridge, and an elevated ticket area that initially provided only ticket vending machines.
+The station was formed with the completion of a KTM Komuter commuter rail halt, as part of the second phase of the electrified and double-tracked route of the KTM West Coast Line between and stations, which opened on 10 November 1995.
+The station was the first in the line to be accessible fromn the Kuala Lumpur Middle Ring Road 2 (MRR2), but its facilities were rudimentary, consisting of only two raised side platforms lined along a curved double track, a footbridge, and an elevated ticket area that initially provided only ticket vending machines.
 The platform shelters were only sufficient for a limited space, and the halt often suffered from bottlenecking at the ticket area.
-The various levels of the halt were also initially linked primarily via staircases or escalators, rendering the halt unfriendly to disabled users.
+The various levels of the halt were also initially linked primarily via staircases, rendering the halt unfriendly to disabled users.

-In 2006 and 2007, renovation works were made to expand the ticket area of the halt, and add a larger concourse area with a manual ticket counter.
-In addition, existing shelters along the platforms were replaced by large canopies during the middle of 2007, in conjunction with 2006 and 2007 canopy upgrades at most Komuter stations built or upgraded circa 1995.
+In 2006 and 2007, renovation works were made to expand the ticket area of the halt to add a larger concourse area with a manual ticket counter.
+In addition, existing shelters along the platforms were replaced by large canopies during the middle of 2007, in conjunction with the 2006 and 2007 canopy upgrades at most Komuter stations opened circa 1995.